TablePlus/TablePlus-Linux/issue_template.md

-1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):
+1. Database version (Ex: PostgreSQL 10.0):

-2. Which TablePlus build number are you using (the number on the welcome screen, Ex: build 81):
+2. TablePlus Version (the number on the welcome or about screen, Ex: build 81):

+3. Linux distro (Ex: Ubuntu 18.04):

 3. The steps to reproduce this issue: